kevinjosethomas/kevinjosethomas/README.md

-# Hello 👋 I'm Kevin Thomas //
+# hey! 👋 i'm kevin thomas //

-I'm a 15 y/o student & full-stack web developer experienced in Python, TypeScript, SQL and React.
-I'm working on developing efficient software with modern design and exceptional user experiences.
-I'm currently investing my time into learning new technology, participating in hackathons and working on a few side projects.
-You can learn more about my projects and the people I've worked with on my [portfolio](https://kevinthomas.codes/) and my [recommendations](https://github.com/kevinjosethomas/Testimonials).
+i'm a high school junior from vancouver with a passion for computer science and software development. i'm working on developing efficient software with modern design and exceptional user experiences. outside of the academic grind, i invest my time into learning new tech, participating in hackathons and working on a few side projects. check out my work on my [portfolio](https://kevinjosethomas.com/) :)

-### A few of my short-term goals:

-- [ ] Learn a new language like Elixir
-- [ ] Create some a11y-related software
-- [ ] Revive some of my dead projects☠️
-- [ ] Balance time between school, friends & work
-- [ ] Make fat stacks with [minecraft.global](https://minecraft.global/) 💵💸
-- [ ] Find more music 🎵🎶

 # Languages & Frameworks